If you smell gas or think you have a gas leak, call the National Grid Emergency Service on 0800 111 999

 When you call the National Grid to report a gas leak, you will need to provide:

-- address/location of the suspected gas leak
+- the address and location of the suspected gas leak

 - number of people at the property